Best Tattoo Lotions

 This tattoo aftercare ointment, unlike the other lotions on the list, is petroleum-based.
 As previously mentioned, this can be problematic if used too often as it smothers the tattoo and can draw ink from the area if smothered on too much – but used correctly for the right amount of time, this shouldn’t be too much of a problem.

 Ointments are rather hit-and-miss.
-On one hand, many users and artists swear by the product and advocate that healing is much better and faster when ointments are used for the first few days.
+On one hand, many customers and artists swear by their favorite products and advocate that healing is much better and faster when ointments are used for the first few days.

 When your ink is brand new, it is essentially a large open wound.
-This wound needs to be cared for extremely well for the first 2-3 weeks following on from your tattoo session, otherwise it will be prone to infection, irritation and poor healing.
+This wound needs to be cared for extremely well from the very start of the healing process, and for the next 2-3 weeks following on from your tattooing session, otherwise it could be left prone to infection, irritation and poor healing.
 This is where aftercare lotion is extremely helpful.

 Tattoo Ointments – These products are generally only used for the first few days of healing.
 Ointments usually contain a more concentrated dosage of vitamins used to help the skin heal and to help close the wound up as quickly as possible during the initial healing stages.

 While very helpful in the earlier stages of healing, it’s not advisable to use ointments on your tattoo for any longer than the first 2-3 days of healing as they are generally quite thick and oily (and most are petroleum-based).
 Even on lighter applications, the thick oily texture can smother a wound and prevent it from ‘breathing’ optimally.
 Tattoos need to extract elements (like oxygen) from the air in order for healing to continue.

 The main components of most tattoo ointments are vitamins A and D. These specific vitamins are used by the skin/body for a large number of different biological reasons – the most important reason in this case being the efficient healing of traumatized skin (which of course happens when getting a new tattoo).